 - If students have personal scheduling issues, they must be proactive in finding opportunities for completing field-based observations.
 This may include requesting personal vacation time from an employer.
 The completion of the required field experience hours is not negotiable.
 Students who do not complete the required number of observation hours will automatically fail the class. - When going to a school, take a picture ID (driver's license) for every visit.
 Follow all procedures set forth by the location as well as the classroom in which you are visiting. - Remember that you are guest in the classroom.
 Do not overstep your role and contradict the classroom teacher. - Never be alone with a student. - A written reflection is required for each observation.
 The reflection is to be completed on the reflection format form provided in the course content.
 A copy of this form is also provided in the appendix of this handbook. - Observation hours are to be documented on the proper forms.
-Completed observation hours are to be signed by the cooperating teacher after each observation.
-These forms will be provided to the student by the course instructor.
-A copy of this form is also provided in the appendix of this handbook. - Observation forms and reflections should be uploaded to the student portfolio to be reviewed at the end of the student's program.
-More information about how to upload items to your portfolio will be provided in the course content. - Be sure to have your cooperating teacher complete the Field Experience Evaluation Form and return to this to you (signed by the cooperating teacher) to submit to your course instructor before the end of your class.
-A copy of this form is also provided in the appendix of this handbook.
+Completed observation hours are to be signed by the cooperating teacher according to the procedures provided in the respective course.
+As you document your hours, be sure that you are keeping accurate record of the time spent at your location.
+If a student is found to be falsifying their hours, they will automatically fail their course and could face additional academic penalties.
+These forms will: